 Clothes are very difficult to iron when they are fully dry or over-dried in the dryer.
 Over-dried clothes are resistant to reshaping, which it exactly what ironing is.
 Removing clothes when they are still slightly damp will make ironing much easier.
 If you line-dry your clothes, bring them inside to iron when they are not quite dry.
 You can even iron wet or damp clothes that have recently come from the washer.
 This works particularly well with dress shirts and other garments made with thin fabric.
 Hang up garments after ironing so they stay wrinkle-free while they finish drying.

-It would seem like stuffing as many clothes as can fit into a dryer would save us time, but more than likely it will only lengthen the time you spend caring for your clothing.
-An average dryer should be only 1/2 full in order to allow freedom for all clothing to move.
-If too many articles of clothing are in the dryer, it will create monster wrinkles, and make your ironing much more difficult.
+It would seem like stuffing as many clothes as can fit into a dryer would save time, but more than likely it will only lengthen the time you spend caring for your clothing.
+A typical dryer should be only 1/2 full to allow freedom for all of the clothing to move.

 5. Using Hard Water.

 Tap water may be okay to use in your iron, especially with today's models, which are more tolerant of hard water than older irons.
 But if you have very hard water, the minerals in the water can create problems inside your iron.
 Read the instructions for your iron and, if in doubt, use only distilled water for all ironing.

 Starches and sizers are great tools for ironing, but they must be used properly.
 After you spray the starch or sizer onto the clothing, wait for several seconds to allow it to penetrate into the garment before ironing.